ilyakashtelyan/pmc-docs/docs/source/archiving.rst

 The archive file should be names as follows: OT_[MS#]_VoR.zip
 Note: VoR stands for version of record.
-Once the archive has been important, JPS will notify the Production Manager that the article has been archived and is ready to be included in the issue.
+Once the archive has been imported, JPS will notify the Production Manager that the article has been archived and is ready to be included in the issue.